Molasses Ginger Cookies with Candied Ginger

 Baking the Christmas Recipe

-Preheat the oven to 350 degrees F. Line three 9 x 13 inch baking trays with parchment paper.
-Drop about 1 1/2 heaped tablespoons of the cookie dough onto the trays ensuring to leave about 1 inch between each drop.
+• Using an ice cream scoop, make cookies and place them onto the trays ensuring to leave about 1 inch between each drop.
 They tend to expand a lot, so best to leave a lot of space between each drop.

-Bake them for about 13-15 minutes.
-They will start to harden and brown from the sides.
-I like mine chewy, so I bake them for about 13 minutes.
-If you prefer them crunchy from the ends and sides and chewy in the middle, then you can bake them for a little bit longer.
+• If you prefer them crunchy from the ends and sides and chewy in the middle, then you can bake them for a little bit longer.
 That will crystalize the sugar and will harden them a little more.

 Molasses ginger cookies in a gift box